tomwolfe/metamorphic-core/docs/workflows/markdown_automation.md

     *   `"task_name"`: A concise string description of the task (150 characters or less).
     *   `"status"`: A string indicating the task's current status.
 Allowed values: `"Not Started"`, `"In Progress"`, `"Completed"`, or `"Blocked"`.
     *   `"description"`: A string providing a more detailed description of the task.
 HTML characters in this field will be automatically escaped to prevent XSS vulnerabilities.
+    *   `"target_file"`: **(Optional)** A string specifying the primary file path targeted by this task.
+This is used by the Driver for file operations.
+This *cannot* contain `/` or `..` sequences relative to the base path (to prevent path traversal vulnerabilities).
+*   The `"phase"`, `"phase_goal"`, `"success_metrics"`, `"next_phase_actions"`, and `"current_focus"` fields are also required at the top level.

+**Validation:**

+*   Before submitting a pull request that modifies `ROADMAP.json`, please ensure that your changes are valid JSON and conform to the structure described above.
+You can use a JSON validator (many are available online) to check the syntax.
+The CI build includes similar validation, but it's always best to catch errors early.
+*   After modifying `ROADMAP.json`, run `python scripts/generate_roadmap_md.py` locally to generate the `ROADMAP.md` file and visually inspect the output for any formatting issues or errors.